Pilatch/my-resume/README.md

 - Performed code reviews
 - Critiqued and invited criticism at the Architecture Review Board
 - Presented a crash course in object oriented JavaScript to the other architects
-- Helped developers realize their workflow expectations
+- Helped developers optimize their workflow

 #### Senior Web Developer